Big Bank

-"Big Bank" is a song recorded by American rapper YG featuring 2 Chainz, Big Sean and Nicki Minaj.
+"Big Bank" is a song by the American rapper YG featuring 2 Chainz, Big Sean and Nicki Minaj.
 Produced by DJ Mustard, it was released on May 25, 2018, as the second single from YG's third studio album, Stay Dangerous (2018).

 Chart performance

 Big Bank debuted at number 66 on the US Billboard Hot 100 on the chart dated June 9, 2018.
 After climbing the charts for weeks, the song eventually reached its peak position at number 16 on the chart dated August 18, 2018, becoming YG's highest-charting song as a lead artist.
 On September 10, 2020, the single was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over four million units in the United States.

 Madden NFL 19 controversy

 The song is featured on the soundtrack of the 2018 video game Madden NFL 19.
 Prior to its release, it was revealed Electronic Arts had removed quarterback Colin Kaepernick's name from the song, which led to outcry on social media.
 Big Sean, who raps the verse, called the action "disappointing and appalling".
 EA responded to the criticism by saying: